This post contains affiliate links. If you buy through these links, I may earn a small commission.

-Here in the Cariboo, the Garlic Scapes come on hot and heavy in early August.
+Here in the Cariboo, the Garlic Scapes come on hot and heavy in early July.
 Since we have almost 300 garlic plants in the garden, we basically have almost 300 scapes!

 To cook the Scapes, just steam them for a few minutes if you like them still a bit crunchy or longer if you want to soften them.
-You can also lightly fry them with a bit of sesame oil.
+You can also lightly fry or grill them with a bit of sesame oil.
 Either way, they are delicious.

 We can only eat so many Scapes fresh with dinner so I looked around for something else to do with them.

-2 pounds green beans
+2 pounds garlic scapes

 1/4 cup canning salt